YOUR NEW BABY (LESS THAN 2 MONTHS) AND SLEEP

 Sleeping with a baby younger than 12 months may increase the risk of sudden infant death syndrome (SIDS).

 By age 4 months, your child might sleep for up to 6 to 8 hours at a time.
 Between ages 6 and 9 months, most children will sleep for 10 to 12 hours.
-During the first year of life, it is common for babies to take one to four naps a day, each lasting 30 minutes to 2 hours.
+During the first year of life, it is common for babies to take 1 to 4 naps a day, each lasting 30 minutes to 2 hours.

 When putting an infant to bed, make the bedtime routine consistent and pleasant.